ViewComponent/view_component/README.md

 ViewComponents use a standard Ruby initializer that clearly defines what is needed to render, making them easier (and safer) to reuse than partials.

+#### Performance

+Based on our benchmarks, components are 10x faster than partials.
+You can find the benchmark script we used to get that number [here](performance/benchmark.rb).
+If you'd like to run the benchmarks locally, you can run `bundle exec rake benchmark`.

+The benchmark script is a work-in-progress, so improvements are welcome!

 #### Standards

 Views often fail basic Ruby code quality standards: long methods, deep conditional nesting, and mystery guests abound.